Pioneer packs

 Day 1:

 After Brestenbro the water is deeper and the river a little wider.
 At Bredvadmølle there is a rest area with a toilet, which you find by turning right just before Bredvad Bro.
-Shortly after sailing under Bredvad Bridge, you'll come to Bredvad Lake, which you sail through and then keep right, where you'll find Vestbirk Camping.
+Shortly after sailing under Bredvad Bridge, you'll reach Bredvad Lake, which you sail through and then keep right, where you'll find Vestbirk Camping.
 At Vestbirk Camping you can stock up on provisions and satisfy your hunger in their grill bar.

 Day 2: